setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

    ```
    UI Presenter (Components in frameworks like Angular / React / VueJS / Other)
            ↓
-   Application Services (Domain Logic, non or less depending from framework)
+   Application Services (Domain Logic, non [depends on other InversifyJS, TSyringe, ... or plain JS/TS] or less depending from framework)
            ↓
-   Resource Adapters (HTTP, storage, browser APIs)
+   Resource (HTTP, storage, browser APIs)
    ```

     * (Angular) components are thin and UI-only.
     * Application services coordinate use cases and expose behavior to the UI.
-Service layer prepare data for visualization.
+Service layer prepares data for visualization.
-    * Domain logic contains pure business rules and is implemented in service layer.
+    * Domain logic contains pure business rules and is implemented in the service layer.
     * Resource access are data sources.

 3. **Thin UI Components**